 The Friesian horse originated in Friesland in the Netherlands over 3,000 years ago.
 The Friesian horse is the Netherland’s only surviving indigenous breed and it’s had a lot of struggles over the centuries.

 Some of the first Friesians ever recorded in art were the black horses on the Bayeux Tapestry that belonged to the Normans and William Duke of Normandy.
 During the Battle of Hastings on October 14th 1066, William the Conqueror used horses which strongly resembled Friesian stallions.
 The many illustrations of knights and nobles on the battle field show horses that were called Friesians at the time.
 It’s very likely that right around that time, during the crusades and the Hundred-Years’ War, the Friesian horse, like every other type of Western European horse, was influenced by Arabian and Andalusian breeds.
-The more or less dished nose bone, the swan neck and the trot, arouse this suspicion.

 In the 17th century, Friesians were frequently employed as carriage horses, and by the 19th century the breed was so common in Western Europe they used for general riding and farming.
 The Friesian studbook was established in 1879.
 But by the end of WWI, finding a purebred Friesian Horse was a near impossible task.
-The bloodline troubled.
 A further blow came following WWII with the mechanization of farming and western society’s love for automobiles.
 But with proper attention and careful breeding the Friesian horse breed has since returned to prominence and flourished.

-Ladyhawke, the 1983 movie starring Rutger Hauer saw the hero ride a Friesian stallion named Othello, which stole many scenes and won audience hearts.
+Ladyhawke, the 1983 movie starring Rutger Hauer saw the hero ride a Friesian stallion named Othello, which stole many scenes and won audiences’ hearts.
 The movie’s success and the horse’s performance put a spotlight on the breed which caused a Friesian craze in North America.

 Although black, bay, and grey Friesians used to be common, today the only recognized colour is pure black with the possibility of a small white star on the forehead.
 Another distinguishing factor is the long, heavy mane and tail and the long, silky feathers on the lower legs.